DerBejijing/adopt-plugin/README.md

 <br>

 # Developer info
-Building the plugin can either be done by setting up a minecraft plugin development workspace for spigot 1.16, or by using the build file, I will be providing in a bit.
+Building the plugin can either be done by setting up a minecraft plugin development workspace for spigot 1.16, or by using the build file.
+It is a simple bash script.
+Before running, you will have to "chmod +x it" first, then you can run it by typing "./build.sh".
+It will download a spigot server jar, if not present, and compile everything into a file named "Adopt.jar".